Grassroots peacebuilding: A USIP report

 Book: South Asia, State, Society and Development

 In this compiled edition, my chapter on “Promoting Water security in South Asia” argues that the conflicts of the present and the future will largely stem from struggles over natural resources, water for instance.
-To be better prepared for the future, South Asian nations need to institutionalize water-cooperation, collaborative water utilization projects and recognize environmental and water issues in regard to larger security scenario.
+To be better prepared for the future, South Asian nations need to institutionalize water-cooperation, collaborative water utilization projects and recognize environmental and water issues in regard to the larger security scenario.